certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 <Note>
-This will __destroy__ your local development environment, although it will set it up again after tests completed.
+This will __destroy__ your local development environment, although it will set it up again after the tests have completed.

 You will not lose any code changes you made.
 </Note>